sherifButt/adv-web-scraper-api/docs/api/ai-api.md

 - `url` (string, required): The target URL of the website to scrape.
 - `prompt` (string, required): A natural language description of the desired data and navigation steps.
 - `options` (object, optional): Options to control the generation process.
+  - `interactionHints` (string[], optional): An array of strings providing hints to the AI about necessary user interactions (e.g., "Click the 'Load More' button", "Paginate using the '.next-page' link").
+Useful for guiding the AI on pages with dynamic content loading.
   - `maxIterations` (number): Maximum number of test-and-fix iterations the worker will perform if testing fails.
   - `testConfig` (boolean): If `true`, the worker will attempt to execute the generated configuration to verify it works.
 If `false`, the configuration is returned after initial generation and schema validation only.
   - `model` (string): The identifier of the LLM to use (e.g., 'gpt-4', 'gpt-3.5-turbo').
 Must match a model supported by the configured AI service.